 Charmian Creagle is a maker, and has been creating, directing and producing theatre for over 20 years in Portland and NYC.
 In Portland she was a member of the Otherside Theatre in the late 90’s and a founding member of defunkt.
 In NYC, she created work with her company Pretention Co., often in collaboration with the women’s theatre company The Looking Glass Theatre.
 Currently she is a co-artistic director with her husband for the Reformers, a theatrical and often immersive company that loves to push the limits on what theatre can be. https://thereformerspdx.com/

-Sixth Grader Darr Durham brought down the house (literally) as a messenger girl on a runaway bike in a production of Final Dress Rehearsal, directed by the renowned Florine Weiss.
-Darr is a proud graduate of the Portland Civic Theatre Junior School.
-After a year of “I’m done with theatre” at Lewis and Clark College, she spent a term in NYC seeing shows every waking moment (excellent training for the Drammy Committee).
-The 2.0 theatre credits from the NYC trip led to a double major in Theatre and Communications, and a job as the Box Office Manager of PCT.
-She was lucky enough to be cast in Jack Featheringill’s PSU production of Equus, and ultimately performed in the American College Theatre Festival at the Kennedy Center in Washington, DC.
-Darr was one of the first Willie nominees, and although she was robbed, When You Comin’ Back, Red Ryder won the first Willies for Best Direction and Best Production. and really, that rewards everyone for doing a great job!
-Politics intervened, until Darr joined the Guild around 1992, eventually serving as Chair for five years.
-While wrapping up service on the Artists Repertory Theatre board, she was lured to the Drammy Committee (1999-2000), where she rose to Chair in 2012-2013.
+Darr Durham is a proud graduate of the Portland Civic Theatre Junior School.
+After earning a double major in Theatre and Communications at Lewis and Clark College, she became Box Office Manager of PCT.
+Jack Featheringill cast her in the PSU production of Equus, which closed its run at the American College Theatre Festival in Washington, DC.
+Darr was one of the first Willie nominees, and although she was robbed, When You Comin’ Back, Red Ryder won the first Willies for Best Direction and Best Production.
+Darr joined the Portland Civic Theatre Guild around 1992, serving as President for five years.
+While wrapping up service on the Artists Repertory Theatre board, she was lured to the Drammy Committee in 1999, appointed Chair in 2012.

 PATRICIA A. HUNTER